 It actually is quite easy to explain.
 Here are the three steps:

-- Sit comfortably and open yourself to God, seeking a kind of “objectless awareness.”
+- Sit comfortably and open yourself to the present moment and to God (if that fits you), accepting a fuzzy kind of feeling or what the Buddhists call “objectless awareness.”

-- When any thought comes into your mind, which will happen frequently, simply let the thought go using the prayer word (see 3).
-That is, don’t invest any mental or emotional energy in the thought; instead, just let it go.
+- When any thought comes into your mind, which will happen frequently, simply let the thought go by saying your prayer word (see below).
+Don’t invest any mental or emotional energy in the thought.
+Thinking of thoughts as a bus, don’t get on the bus; just let the “thought bus” go right by you.

-- Use a chosen prayer word (such as “peace,” “Jesus,” “return,” “love,”) as a way to give your consent to God’s activity at the center of your being.
-When you catch yourself thinking, use the prayer word to return to God’s presence (see note 3).
+- Use a chosen prayer word (such as “peace,” “return,” “love,” or anything you want) as a way to give your consent to God’s activity at the center of your being.
+When you catch yourself thinking, use the prayer word to return to the present moment/God’s presence (see note 3 below).

 For most adults, the basic prescription is two 20-minute sittings per day.
 For you as young students, feel free to do a shorter time.
 Five minutes twice a day or ten minutes once a day is a good place to start.
 Adjust as you see fit.
 (To see one of the three monks, Thomas Keating, give a 7-minute video introduction to Centering Prayer, hit here.)